Personnel Committee Goals

 Family Readiness & Support Structure

-- Advocate for continued expansion of family access to mental health counseling through programs such as Military Family Life Consultants and Military OneSource.
+- Advocate for continued access to non-medical counseling and relationship support through Military Family Life Counselors and Military OneSource.

-- Request a report to Congress on the Military Family Readiness Council’s recommendations to the Secretary of Defense and follow-on actions.
+- Reinstate the reporting requirement to Congress on the Military Family Readiness Council’s recommendations to the Secretary of Defense and follow-on actions.

 - Eliminate discrimination against uniformed service members in employment environments by ensuring enforcement of the USERRA.